rylarson/tao-chef-talk/index.md

 --page-break--

-## Continuous integration test environments
+## Build and Continuous integration test environments

 Note:
-   * Continuous integration test environments are defined as code
+   * Build and Continuous integration test environments are defined as code
    * Any external dependencies of the tests are defined as code
       * Maybe even stood up by the test!
    * Again, this is all versioned along side the code it is designed to test